5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 **No AMD?** Since setting-up AMD systems depends a lot on the used combination of CPU and mainboard a lot of customization around MMIO are necessary.
 So based on this [**discussion**](https://github.com/ic005k/QtOpenCoreConfig/issues/88), I decided to remove AMD templates from the equation, since generating a working EFI based on generic templates seems unrealistic as of now.

 ## New approach: generating EFIs from `config.plist`
-Instead of downloading pre-configured and possibly outdated OpenCore EFI folders from the net or github, you can use OpenCore Auxiliary Tools (OCAT) to generate the whole EFI folder based on the config included in the App's database.
+Instead of downloading pre-configured and possibly outdated OpenCore EFI folders from the net or github, you can use OpenCore Auxiliary Tools ([**OCAT**](https://github.com/ic005k/OCAuxiliaryTools#readme)) to generate the whole EFI folder based on the config included in the App's database.
 This way, you always have the latest version of OpenCore, the config, kexts and drivers.

 Included are about 40 configs for Intel CPUs, covering a wide range of supported Desktop CPUs, vendors and chipsets.

 ### Included Files and Settings
-- Base configs for Intel Desktop and High End Desktop CPUs with variations for Dell, Sony, HP and other Board/Chipsets
+- **Base configs** for Intel Desktop and High End Desktop CPUs with variations for Dell, Sony, HP and other Board/Chipsets
-- Required SSDT Hotpatches for each CPU family (some are disabled – check before deployment!)
+- **Required SSDT** Hotpatches for each CPU family (some are disabled – check before deployment!)
-- Necessary Quirks for each CPU Family (also available as Presets inside of OCAT)
+- **Necessary Quirks** for each CPU Family (also available as Presets inside of OCAT)
-- Necessary Device Properties for each platform (mostly Framebuffer Patches for: iGPU only, iGPU+dGPU and GPU only)
+- **Device Properties** for each platform (mostly Framebuffer Patches for: iGPU only, iGPU+dGPU and GPU only)
-- Base-set of Kexts (see chart below)
+- Base-set of **Kexts** (see chart below)
 - `MinDate` and `MinVersion` for the APFS Driver set to `-1`, so all macOS versions are supported.

 ### Included Kexts (universal, config-based)